Rapotín: Geography

 Rapotín is located about 5 km northeast of Šumperk and 48 km north of Olomouc.
 It lies in the Hanušovice Highlands.
 The highest point is the hill Bukový kopec at 641 m above sea level.
 The municipality is situated on the right bank of the Desná River.

 History

 The first written mention of Rapotín is from 1391.
-The village was founded by German colonizers in the 13th century.
+The village was founded by German colonisers in the 13th century.
 The most notable owners of the village were the Zierotin family.
-From 1802, it was owned by the House of Liechtenstein.
+From 1802, it was owned by the Liechtenstein family.

 In the second half of the 17th century, the area around the Desná River was where Northern Moravia witch trials took place.
-There were also 7 women from Rapotín among the victims of the inquisition.
+There were also seven women from Rapotín among the victims of the inquisition.
 The burning of the women is commemorated by a memorial from 1678.

 Rapotín was damaged during the 1997 Central European flood.

 Transport

-The I/11 road (the section from Šumperk to Bruntál) passes through the municipality.
+The I/11 road (the section from Šumperk to Bruntál) runs through the municipality.
 It forks here and continues as the I/44 road to Jeseník and the Czech-Polish border.

 Rapotín is located on the railway line from Nezamyslice to Kouty nad Desnou via Prostějov, Olomouc and Šumperk.